From the Amazon Chernobyl to Ethnocide: Big Oil and Tribes of the Ecuadorian Rainforest

 More than 200 Tribal National leaders are under investigation for terrorism as a reaction to the growing popular resistance.
 CONAIE, an umbrella organisation representing the country’s tribes, has declared a ‘national mobilisation’ to counter the wave of projects threatening the tribal territories.
 As Daniel Franks of the Centre for Social Responsibility highlights; “There is a popular misconception that local communities are powerless in the face of large corporations and governments…Our findings show that community mobilization can be very effective”.

 Whether this confrontation will escalate violence is another matter.
-With the final stage of drilling not expected to commence before 2016, the battle of the forest spears vs the corporate invaders is far from over.
+With the final stage of drilling not expected to commence before 2016, the battle of the forest spears versus the corporate invaders is far from over.